direnv/direnv/man/direnv-stdlib.1.md

 ### `layout go`

-Sets the GOPATH environment variable to the current directory.
+Adds "$(direnv_layout_dir)/go" to the GOPATH environment variable.
+And also adds "$PWD/bin" to the PATH environment variable.

 ### `layout julia`